Isty001/mem-pool/README.md

 Won't check if the block is not used anymore.

 When not needed anymore, give the pointer back to the pool's free list, and make it reusable.
-This will return -1 if the pointer is not known by the pool.

 ```c
 pool_fixed_free(pool, ptr);
 ```

-To actually free all the memory allocated:
+To actually `free` all the memory allocated:

 ```c
 pool_fixed_destroy(pool);